The Best Plants and Screens To Block Out Your Neighbours

 These panels can be selected to match your fence and add height to the boundary without the cost of building a new one.

-When it comes to screening ideas to block out neighbours, sometimes simple is best.
+When it comes to screening ideas to block out neighbours, sometimes the simple option is the best.

-If you still want to enjoy the morning sunshine through your window, they could have small gaps so light can get through, without sacrificing privacy.
+If you still want to enjoy the morning sunshine through your window, there are screens with small gaps so light can get through, without sacrificing privacy.

 Alternately, screens are made from wood, plastic, fabric, or some other material that makes them light and easy to move.
 This way, you can take down the screens and put them back up at your leisure.

-One of the best cheap ways to block neighbors view is through a natural barrier.
+One of the best cheap ways to block neighbours view is through a natural barrier.